jacobxperez/rams/README.md

 ## About

 [Essentials](https://jacobxperez.github.io/essentials/) is a base CSS framework build with [LESS](http://lesscss.org/) intended to be used by small scale web projects.
-It contains all necessary components to build a website this includes a grid system, typography, navigation, and dropdowns just to name a few.
+It contains all necessary components to build a website this includes a grid system, typography, navigation, and dropdowns.

 ### Project Status